 - Implement a Remote Desktop Solution.
 If available, remote desktops can be a great tool, allowing many users to connect to a virtual computer safely within the safety of your company network.
 A Virtual desktop allows all data and applications to remain within the network, and a visual representation is sent as a shortcut to the user’s desktop.
 Allowing for IT to monitor, manage, and maintain your virtual desktops, like the on-site corporate network.

 - Utilize third-party services such as cloud email, collaboration, chatting, or file share as appropriate.
 These tools have grown extremely useful for business today, tools like Microsoft Office 365, Teams, and Zoom Meetings allow for more collaboration and communication between teams.
 Implementing a cloud strategy requires much discussion and proper planning to ensure success.
 Make sure you understand the risks and have a cloud strategy in place prior to implementing them.

-Quick deployments of VPNs into environments that weren’t designed for remote workers introduces new risks.
+Quick deployments of VPNs into environments that weren’t designed for remote workers introduce new risks.
 Managing these risks requires a thoughtful, step-by-step approach that thoroughly assesses opening up your network to remote access.
 Proper configuration, intensive monitoring, tightly controlled access controls, and some creative thinking about how to deploy endpoints can go a long way toward making this less risky in the long run.

 Clare Computer Solutions can help you to properly design and configure the right remote access solution for your business.
 We can provide intensive monitoring and access controls, assisting your business deployments of endpoints and network equipment.